rluders/laradock-workspace-zsh/README.md

-# Bash/Zsh alias for Laradock Workspace
+# Zsh Plugin for Laradock's Workspace

 This plugin provide a simple alias to work with [Laradock](http://laradock.io)'s Workspace.